itopa1999/e_aso_backend/PROJECT_DOCUMENTATION.md

 ## 1. Project Overview

-E-Sell Backend is a Django-based e-commerce platform that provides a comprehensive API for managing products, orders, users, and administrative functions.
+Esther's Fabrics Backend is a Django-based e-commerce platform that provides a comprehensive API for managing fabric products, orders, users, and administrative functions.
 The system is designed with scalability in mind, utilizing Celery for background tasks, Redis for caching, and PostgreSQL for data persistence.

 ### Key Features
 - Product catalog management with categories, colors, sizes